husamalhomsi/misk/README.txt

   getlocale - print the current locale limits - print every standard limit in <limits.h>
-  midi - print a table of MIDI note number, notation, and frequency morse - encode arguments into printable adapted International Morse code pq-fb - display PQ images on the Linux framebuffer device pq-png - write a PQ image to a PNG file pq-seq - write some PQ q-sequences
+  midi - print a table of MIDI note number, notation, and frequency morse - print arguments as Morse code pq-fb - display PQ images on the Linux framebuffer device pq-png - write a PQ image to a PNG file pq-seq - write some PQ q-sequences